Surudmahajan/public-dataset-api/README.md

 With this simple project, you’ll learn how to handle user registration, secure login, and unique API key generation, backed by a local SQLite database.
 It’s perfect for students, developers, and anyone who wants a clean example of building a real-world API with a user dashboard, password hashing, and HTML templates — all without complicated setups or extra files.

-Use it as a starting point for your own APIs, learn the basics of authentication, or showcase it in your portfolio to demonstrate practical FastAPI skills.

 ---

 ## 🚀 Features